Mon-Fri: 9AM - 6PM

 3. What is your credit utilization ratio?
 A low ratio can help improve your credit score.

 Remember, if your credit score is really bad then these bad credit business credit cards can be useful.
 However, your goal should be always to improve your credit score and switch to an unsecured business credit card.
-Last but not least, remember credit improve won’t happen overnight.
+Last but not least, remember credit improvement won’t happen overnight.
 The key is to use your card responsibly and keep patience.